Body formed to review Nacta’s role, performance

 The meeting also reviewed in detail the progress on implementation status of the 20-points National Action Plan (NAP).
 The prime minister said Pakistan has come a long way in its fight against terrorism and violent extremism.
 He said in this struggle Pakistan has offered the highest sacrifice of lives of thousands of civilians and security personnel.
 Lauding the services and contributions of the armed forces, intelligence agencies, police, law enforcement and security agencies, the prime minister said improved security situation today was the result of combined efforts of all stakeholders.

-In the meanwhile, the prime minister also chaired a briefing on functions of the Ministry of Climate Change at the PMO.
-Adviser to Prime Minister Malik Amin Aslam Khan, Secretary Climate Change Khizar Hayat Khan and senior officials were present during the meeting.
+In the meanwhile the prime minister also chaired a briefing on functions of ministry of Climate Change at the PMO.
+Advisor to Prime Minister Malik Amin Aslam Khan, Secretary Climate Change Khizar Hayat Khan and senior officials were present during the meeting.

-Malik Amin Aslam Khan briefed the meeting about the mandate of the ministry and various initiatives being taken to address the issues relating to climate change, including mitigation, adaptation and the steps being taken to check air, water and plastic waste pollution.
+Malik Amin Aslam Khan briefed the meeting about the mandate of the ministry and various initiatives being taken to address issues relating to climate change including mitigation, adaptation and the steps being taken to check air, water and plastic waste pollution.

-The adviser said that 50 early warning systems and 408 river discharge gauges/sensors were planned to be installed under the Glacial Lake Outburst Flood (GLOF) project in Gilgit-Baltistan and five districts of Khyber Pakhtunkhwa as part of the adaptation strategy.
-It was informed that besides developing an eco-tourism policy, efforts are afoot to finalise the National Wildlife Policy.
+The advisor said that 50 early warning systems and 408 river discharge gauges/sensors were planned to be installed under Glacial Lake Outburst Flood (GLOF) project in Gilgit-Baltistan and five districts of Khyber Pakhtunkhwa as part of the adaptation strategy.
+It was informed that besides developing eco-tourism policy, efforts are afoot to finalise National Wildlife Policy.
 It was informed that two new national parks would soon be announced in Gilgit-Baltistan.

 The premier approved, in principle, a proposed project named “Re-Charge Pakistan” for better management and utilisation of flood waters to restore and re-charge the groundwater.
 Various measures to tackle air, water and plastic waste pollution were also identified during the briefing.